ermites-io/passwd/README.md

 * v0.2.2: (MASTER BRANCH / NOT RELEASED/TAGGED THIS IS JUST MASTER).
 	* write key'd hash tests & concurrency tests.
 (ON GOING)
+	* added link to Go Secure Coding Practice where passwd is referred.
+	* added TODO in README for next tasks.

 * v0.2.1: (NEW HOME!)
 	* moved to github hosting, after slow import and downtime. (which breaks